 A full array of men's health services is available to FAU students.
 This health care is provided by Advanced Registered Nurse Practitioners and Physicians.
 Following is a description of some of the services available.
 These services are available to any student, regardless of which campus he attends.
-To make an appointment, please call 561-297-2276 (Boca), 561-799-8678 (Jupiter), or 954-236-1556 (Davie).
+To make an appointment, please call 561-297-2276 (Boca), 561-799-8678 (Jupiter), 954-236-1556 (Davie) or go to MyHealth.fau.edu to make an online appointment.

 Annual men's health examinations are offered by appointment.
 These examinations include a urinalysis, blood pressure, weight, genitourinary exam, and gonorrhea and syphilis testing as well.
 A general health assessment also focuses on risk factors for AIDS and other sexually transmitted infections and preventive health measures such as testicular self-exam and prostate cancer screening, if indicated.